tromey/gcc-pch-plugin/README.md

 serialization scheme.

-On the reading side, the plugin uses the "C binding oracle" that was added to GCC for use the GDB `compile` plugin.
+On the reading side, the plugin uses the "C binding oracle" that was added to GCC for use by the GDB `compile` plugin.
 This oracle is called whenever the C front end needs the definition of a symbol -- and the plugin looks in its database to see if a definition exists.

 The plugin is written to lazily instantiate symbols and types.
 That is, if a symbol is not used in the current compilation, then the